 The club also has a substantial practice range with all day practice available from ten to thirty meters.
 Our target facilities offer a wide variety of activities for its members and cater for the majority of equipment levels and types.

 - Coaching is available for beginners by appointment only between the hours of 13:00pm and 14:30pm on Sunday’s practice days only, refer to the Calender.
-To book an appointment please contact our Coaching Coordinator Chris Walker via the email address or his phone number on our "contact us" page.
+To book an appointment please contact our Coaching Coordinator via our email address found on our "contact us" page.